 Victims of the NotPetya ransomware attack can't get at their own computer data even if they pay the ransom.

-NotPetya is an attack on a grand scale causing a huge amount of disruption.
+NotPetya is a malware attack on a grand scale.
+It has caused a huge amount of disruption.
 Many victims are large companies in Europe.
 It has also hit American businesses.
-You may see this referred to elsewhere as Petya.

-At the time of writing the impact on New Zealand doesn’t appear to be major.
-But then, unlike other countries, there is no compulsory attack notification here.
+At the time of writing, the impact on New Zealand doesn't appear to be major.
+But then, unlike other countries, there is no compulsory cybersecurity incident reporting here.
 That gives local companies lee-way to paper over their security cracks.

 CertNZ offers advice for New Zealand.
 It includes the usual, but always wise, call to make sure everything is patched up-to-date.

 Give us your Bitcoin

 Computers hit with the malware show a message demanding a ransom payment of around NZ$500 in Bitcoin.
 There's a mail address for victims to use when confirming their payment.
 The mail service provider has since shut-down the account.

 Whatever the rights and wrongs of that action, it makes life harder still for the victims.
 It means they can no longer contact the attacker to get the decryption key needed to unlock their data.

 NotPetya first emerged in Ukraine.
 Early reports there say it hit the nation's government, banks and utilities.
 It appears that country has suffered more than elsewhere.